NATRONA COUNTY HIGH SCHOOL

 The MUSTANG

 "The Mustang" is the title of the yearbook produced by NCHS students.
-Students are active in attending all athletics, activities and special events to record for the school year.
+Students are active in attending all athletics, activities, and special events to record for the school year.

-NCHS yearbook staff prides itself on the fact that this is a student publication where students can gain valuable skills in photography, layout and design, photo-editing, copy writing, and interviewing.
+NCHS yearbook staff prides itself on the fact that this is a student publication where students can gain valuable skills in photography, layout and design, photo-editing, copywriting, and interviewing.

 Yearbooks can be ordered online at: yearbooksforever.com